V-Goo/prjTakeGo/README.md

 # prjTakeGo
-Take new Project onthe Go
+Take new Project on the Go